Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) Innovative Solutions Opening (ISO)

 Quick Summary

-The Advanced Research Projects Agency for Health (ARPA-H), under the Department of Health and Human Services (HHS), has issued an Innovative Solutions Opening (ISO) for the Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) program.
-This initiative seeks to develop a Control Point Validation Engine to improve intensive care unit (ICU) health outcomes by assessing, predicting, and treating immuno-inflammatory dysregulation before it causes organ failure.
-ARPA-H anticipates awarding multiple Other Transaction (OT) Agreements.
+The Advanced Research Projects Agency for Health (ARPA-H) has issued an Innovative Solutions Opening (ISO) for the Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) program.
+This initiative seeks to develop a Control Point Validation Engine to improve intensive care unit (ICU) health outcomes, reduce stay times, and lower associated costs by assessing, predicting, and treating immuno-inflammatory dysregulation.
+Multiple Other Transaction (OT) Agreements are anticipated.
+This is an open competition, with full proposals due by May 28, 2026.

-The CIRCLE program is structured around three Technical Areas (TAs) and three Acceleration Platforms (APs) over a 5-year, 3-phase period:
+The CIRCLE program aims to achieve a 25% reduction in average ICU stay by enabling personalized immunotherapy and improved patient outcomes.
+The program is structured around three Technical Areas (TAs) and three Acceleration Platforms (APs):

-- TA1: Measure - Dynamic Immune Descriptor: Develop real-time, tissue-specific immuno-inflammation biomarker sensors and diagnostics.
+- TA1: Measure – Develop real-time, tissue-specific immuno-inflammation biomarker sensors and diagnostics.

-- TA2: Model - Digital Twin Generator: Create personalized computational models (digital twins) to predict critical illness trajectories and identify control points.
+- TA2: Model – Create personalized computational models (digital twins) to predict critical illness trajectories and identify control points.

-- TA3: Modulate - Rational Immune Reprogrammer: Develop and test interventions to modulate the immune response to control critical illness.
+- TA3: Modulate – Develop and test interventions to modulate immune responses to control critical illness.

-- Acceleration Platforms (APs): Provide independent verification, validation, data analysis, FDA-compliant modeling platforms, and clinical trial support.
+- APs – Provide independent verification, validation, data analysis, FDA-compliant modeling platforms, and clinical trial support.

 Contract Details